 This pace of change is only going to get faster thanks to rapid advances in the fields of robotics, driverless transport, artificial intelligence, biotechnology, advanced materials and genomics, according to the World Economic Forum’s latest annual Human Capital Index.

-From Uber drivers to millennial generation experts, here’s a selection of 10 occupations that weren’t around in 2006.
+From Uber drivers to millennial generation experts, here’s a selection of 10 jobs that did not exist 10 years ago.

 The iPhone arrived in 2007 and the Android shortly after, and now nearly half the world’s adults have a smartphone.